 Another great thing about German train travel is that rail passes can actually be a pretty good deal.
 That’s because they don’t require rail pass users to make reservations — even on the expensive high-speed trains (the exception is overnight trains).
 So all you gotta do is hop on any train and go.

-Check out Rail Europe for the various Eurail passes.
+Check out Eurail.com for the various rail pass options.

 Eurail Pass Vs Single Tickets: What’s Cheaper?

 First, you need to look at the per day/per ride cost of the pass — i.e. divide the total cost of the pass by the number of rides it gives you.
-If you go to Rail Europe they do a pretty good job of breaking down the per day price.
+If you go to Eurail they do a pretty good job of breaking down the per-day price.
 So, in the image above, a pass that gives four travel days in a month costs $58 (€50) per travel day.

 From here you need to estimate how much a single ticket would cost.

-The price of a single ticket will vary greatly based off when you buy it and the travel distance.
+The price of a single ticket will vary greatly based on when you buy it and the travel distance.
 So let’s take a look at a Munich to Berlin ticket.

 If you buy this ticket four months in advance the price is around €30-€40.
 So this is quite a bit cheaper than the pass.